UnkBrl/Password-Stealer-Pendrive/README.md

       and others.....

 All the process are done for you in Release option!!
+(But you still have to make shortcut so that  Start.bat  runs in minimized window)

 You can download it and directly add it to your pendrive.